jflam/transmit-cell-metadata/transmit-cell-metadata.md

 This proposal discusses transmitting cell metadata as part of the Jupyter Messaging Protocol execute message requests.
-It is up to the kernel to interpret this metadata as it sees fit.
+It is up to the kernel to interpret this metadata based on the scenario.

 # Motivation

-By transmitting cell metadata inline with the execute message request, implementations will have a reliable channel to transmit additional metadata to the kernel.
-Extensions will have a place to store additional information that was often transmitted using magic commands.
-Here are some use cases for this
+By transmitting cell metadata inline with the execute message request, Jupyter implementations will have a reliable channel to transmit additional metadata to the kernel.
+Extensions can also use this channel to transmit additional information that was often transmitted using magic commands.
+Here are some use cases for this proposal:
-proposal:

 -   Automatically route requests to an appropriate kernel via libraries like [allthekernels](https://github.com/minrk/allthekernels) without need for